jhpyle/docassemble/_docs/functions.md

 Returns the URL that the user was visiting when the user clicked on a link to go to the interview (if that click initiated the interview).

-Under some circumstances, this URL cannot be obtained.
+Under some circumstances, this URL (which comes from the [referer header]) cannot be obtained.
 For example, if the user started the interview by typing a URL directly into the location bar of the browser, or if the user has a browser setting that blocks the [referer header], then the URL will not be available.

 If the URL cannot be obtained, then the URL indicated by the optional keyword parameter `default` will be returned.
 If no `default` URL is